-Chambers has been identiwith advertising and radio in N-York including association w.
-Peck Advertising Agency.
-Alfr Wallerstein Inc., Redfield-Cou-Inc., manager of sales and sa promotion for Federal Broadca ing Station (WMCA) and sales amerchandising manager of WH He is intimately acquainted wi post at WJZ, New York, where I became familiar with all branch of station operation.
-When NB was organized, he became music supervisor, remaining with the ne work until January 1933.
-At that time he was named a member of the board of Broadcasting Abroa Ltd. He has built and directe many programs, performed as piano soloist on the air, and was musical director for the department of religious radio for the Federa Council of Churches of Christ I America.
+Chambers has been identi-with advertising and radio in N York including association w Peck Advertising Agency, Alfr Redfield-Cou Wallerstein Inc., Inc., manager of sales and sa promotion for Federal Broadca ing Station (WMCA) and sales a merchandising manager of WH He is intimately acquainted wi both manufacti ing and retaili fields.
+Among 1 programs we Evening in Par Van Heusen al Battle Cree Food Products.
+McLeod was t organist in De ver before ente ing radio with post at WJZ, New York, where l became familiar with all branch of station operation.
+When NB was organized, he became music; supervisor, remaining with the ne work until January 1933.
+At the time he was named a member (the board of Broadcasting Abroa Ltd. He has built and directe many programs, performed as piano soloist on the air, and wa musical director for the department of religious radio for the Federa Council of Churches of Christ I America.